zjx20/socks-cli/README.md

 `socks-cli` is a solution to make CLI commands use the specified socks5 proxy, by setting up special environment variables, such as `ALL_PROXY`.
 It works on linux and macOS with bash and python installed.

-Here is a incomplete list of supported commands:
+Here is an incomplete list of supported commands:

 * git
 * curl